How to Prepare for a Bulk Upload

 playlists appear in disco after bulk upload

-Folders containing files become playlists in DISCO.
-In this example, “wavs” and “mp3s” playlists appear in Browse.
-Their parent folders are ignored and do not appear in DISCO.
+Any folder that contains files becomes a playlist in DISCO.
+In this example, “wavs” and “mp3s” appear as playlists in Browse, while their parent folders are ignored and do not appear in DISCO.

 mp3s uploaded with metadata